Courses

 Environmental Restoration Project

 This course involves a planning and participating in a real restoration project.
 The project is usually done in partnership with a community group, government department or industry partner.
-If you are working in a related field, the project can be based on activities for your job with prior approval from the Academic Administrator.
+If you are working in a related field, the project can be based on activities for your job with prior approval from the Academic Director.

 Read More